 Dotnetnuke / DNN: Brief Overview

-DotNetNuke (now referred to as DNN Evoq) is one of the best open source Content Management Systems (CMS) available.
+DNN Evoq (formally referred to as DotNetNuke) is one of the best open source Content Management Systems (CMS) available, but also comes in paid license versions with tons of additional features and Technical Support.
+Clarity has built more than 1,000 sites on DNN over the last 13 years, and as far as a developer-friendly CMS, DNN is our first choice.
+So whether you need an out-of-the-box website or a heavily customized one, DNN delivers.
 When it comes to managing your website system, DNN consistently proves to be a top-level performer.
 So, how does DNN compare to other CMS systems?

 Another advantage that DNN presents versus its competitors is the ability for the administration tools to fully integrate into the website.
 This makes it easier to modify things, whereas for other CMSs you have to go to separate administration area to make changes.
-DNN has numerous (23,000) helpful modules which allow individuals to easily customize their websites.
+DNN has numerous (23,000) helpful modules which allow individuals to easily customize their websites, or assign granular editing rights to pages or parts of pages to other team members or outside partners.

-DotNetNuke and Wordpress are both great platforms with which to build your web presence and together make up the majority of CMS's used online.
+DNN and Wordpress are both great platforms with which to build your web presence and together make up the majority of CMS's used online.
 However, usage generally comes down to your site's purpose.
-DNN is preferred for medium sized and enterprise eCommerce, while Wordpress is preferable for bloggers, artists, and smaller, local businesses that desire a respectable web presence.
+DNN is preferred for medium to enterprise companies, while Wordpress is preferable for bloggers, artists, and smaller, local businesses that desire a respectable and stylish web presence.

 Let's take a deeper comparative look at some of the top CMS competitors.